North Lantau Highway: Interchanges

+1.000 mi = 1.609 km; 1.000 km = 0.621 mi Incomplete access;

 Traffic

 The Transport Department offers traffic figures at two sections of the North Lantau Highway.
 The section between the western end of the highway (i.e. Airport Road) and the Tung Chung Eastern Interchange registered annual average daily traffic (AADT) of 54,410 in 2016.
 The section between Tung Chung and Ngong Shuen Au was busier, carrying 66,110 AADT in 2016.

 Traffic on the highway has increased in recent years.
 Some residents and legislators have raised concerns that the new Hong Kong–Zhuhai–Macau Bridge (see below) will increase traffic congestion.

 Current developments

 A new interchange at Tai Ho Wan is under construction.
-This will connect the North Lantau Expressway to the Border Crossing Facilities Island (BCF Island), a new artificial island being built as part of the controversial Hong Kong–Zhuhai–Macau Bridge project.
+This will connect the North Lantau Expressway to the Border Crossing Facilities Island (BCF Island), a new artificial island being built for the controversial Hong Kong–Zhuhai–Macau Bridge project.
 The connection between the new island and the North Lantau Expressway is actually being built under the Tuen Mun–Chek Lap Kok Link project, a new road tunnel connecting Tuen Mun to the BCF Island.

 From the new interchange, a two-lane dual carriageway will run on viaducts, over the sea, to the BCF Island.
 The project (including the viaducts, the interchange, and modifications to the North Lantau Highway and Cheung Tung Road) is being built by Hong Kong contractor Gammon Construction for a contract value of HK$8.66 billion.
 The Highways Departments expects this to be complete by 2019.